alyssahondrade/deep-learning-challenge/Analysis.md

 |:---:|:---:|
 |Final Run|Final Model Architecture|

 ## Alternative Solutions
 I would be interested to use ensemble learning to solve the same problem.
 My initial thought would be to use a Gradient Boosted Tree, given the small number of features available, however, I would need to be careful with overfitting.
-Otherwise, a Random Forest could also be used, applicable for smaller datasets but more robustness to overfitting.
+Otherwise, a Random Forest could also be used, applicable for smaller datasets with greater robustness to overfitting.
 Regardless, the machine learning pipeline would still be applicable: data preprocessing, feature engineering, data splitting, model training, tuning, and evaluation, as demonstrated in the analysis.